-- Is the Scout unable to do such tasks for him or herself? - Is a personal caregiver available to assist the Scout with toileting, feeding and dressing? - Is this caregiver both medically qualified to provide the services needed and qualified physically and otherwise to participate in the outing? - Can a private space be created to provide the needed services to the Scout?
-For example, an extra-large tent, space partitioned with tarps, or "family" restroom. - Is there any special equipment required and how can it be accommodated?
+- Is the Scout unable to do such tasks for him or herself? - Is a personal caregiver available to assist the Scout with toileting, feeding and dressing? - Is this caregiver both medically qualified to provide the services needed and qualified physically and otherwise to participate in the outing? - Can a private space be created to provide the needed services to the Scout? e.g. extralarge tent, space partitioned with tarps, or "family" restroom. - Is there any special equipment required and how can it be accommodated?